SonyCSLParis/web-services/README.md

 To use the package, you would need to :

-    * open the "web-services.asd" file in your editor and evaluate it, starting by (in-package :asdf) and later by (defsystem :web-services).
+    * Open the "web-services.asd" file in your editor.

+    Start by evaluating (in-package :asdf).
+If it works you should see "=> #<The ASDF/INTERFACE package, 23/32 internal, 230/256 external>" at the bottom of your screen.

+    Later evaluate the (defsystem :web-services).
+If it works, you should see "=> #<ASDF/SYSTEM:SYSTEM "web-services">" at the bottom of your screen

-    * open the "package.lisp" file in your editor and evaluate it, making sure to starting by loading the dependencies of this packages by evaluate (ql:quickload :drakma) and (ql:quickload :yason).
+    * Open the "package.lisp" file in your editor.

+    Start by loading the dependencies of this packages by evaluating (ql:quickload :drakma), (ql:quickload :yason), (ql:quickload :utils).
+If it works, you should see respectively "=> (:DRAKMA)", "=> (:YASON)" and "=> (:UTILs)"" at the bottom of your screen.

+    Secondly, evaluate (in-package :common-lisp-user).
+If it works, yous should see "=> #<The COMMON-LISP-USER package, 74/128 internal, 1/4 external>" at the bottom of your screen.

-    * open the "start.lisp" file in your editor.
-First, evaluate the (ql:quickload :web-services), you should see :=> (:WEB-SERVICES) at the bottom of your screen.
-Secondly, evaluate (in-package :web-services), you should see => #<The WEB-SERVICES package, 105/128 internal, 18/64 external> at the bottom of your screen.
+    * Open the "start.lisp" file in your editor.

+    First, evaluate the (ql:quickload :web-services).
+    You should see :=> (:WEB-SERVICES) at the bottom of your screen.

+    Secondly, evaluate (in-package :web-services).
+    You should see => #<The WEB-SERVICES package, 105/128 internal, 18/64 external> at the bottom of your screen.

 Now you are ready to go.
-    You can start by evaluating the different example functions contained in the start.lisp file, such as (request-words-api "singer") for example, and try to play around and change the different request you want to make.
+You can start by evaluating the different example functions contained in the start.lisp file, such as (request-words-api "singer"), and try to play around and change the different request you want to make.

 ## Functionalities

 Here, you can find a description of the different functions available in the package and how you could use them with some specific examples.
-If you comments, remarks, please feel free to reach out to martina.galletti@sony.com
+If you have comments, remarks, please feel free to reach out to martina.galletti@sony.com

 #### 1.Dictionaries and Thesaurus: